400023803/webGM/README.md

 (I use this format instead of `.zip` because I don't need external libraries for it).

 ### How to add games:
+1. Buy the game.
+    - webGM is intended for PC games on Steam.
+It probably works elsewhere, but that hasn't been tested.
-1. In the `/games/dumps` folder, create a new folder with the name of the game.
+2. In the `/games/dumps` folder, create a new folder with the name of the game.
     - Inside this folder, create the folders `fonts`, `info`, `objects`, `rooms`, `scripts`, `sounds`, and `sprites`.
     - Also create the folder `music` inside the `sounds` folder.
-2. Download [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool).
+3. Download [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool).
 I'm not associated with it, but it's a good tool.
     - Open the game's `data.win` file in UndertaleModTool.
     - Run these scripts in UTMT (in the "*Resource Unpackers*" category): `ExportFontData`, `ExportAllCode`, `ExportAllSounds`, and `ExportAllSprites`.
         - `ExportFontData`: Click "*Select All*".
 Copy the contents of the export folder to the `fonts` folder.